 1. The location provides a premier space for the Business Incubator program.
-Its visibility on Main Street, its access to parking, and the technology incorporated into the new space gives a start-up business 18 months to create a viable and sustainable business before moving to an appropriate existing space.
+Its visibility on Commercial Street, its access to parking, and the technology incorporated into the new space gives a start-up business 18 months to create a viable and sustainable business before moving to an appropriate existing space.

 2. Business incubator programs have proven to be powerful tools in communities with the size and dynamics of Emporia.
 Homegrown businesses have the benefit of local control, decision making and investing more robustly in the life of the community they call home.

-3. Dirty Kanza 200 has become an Emporia brand thanks to the thousands it draws annually to its signature event—the Dirty Kanza 200—and its growing national and international presence.
-The EMS New Space will be home to this organization which makes an annual economic impact of more the $3 million in Emporia and the region.
+3. Dirty Kanza has become an Emporia brand thanks to the thousands it draws annually to its signature event—the Dirty Kanza 200—and its growing national and international presence.
+The EMS New Space is home to this organization which makes an annual economic impact of more the $3 million in Emporia and the region.
 Its home in the space serves to add a more professional atmosphere that will improve connectivity with national companies that will impact the regional economy.

-Ways to make a charitable gift.
+Ways to Make a Charitable Gift

 A fund has been established at the Emporia Community Foundation to accept and direct funds to the Emporia Main Street Home Grown campaign.
 EMS’s annual operations are funded through individuals and business membership programs, special event fundraising, major gift solicitation, and city and county support.